andrewcottam/web_apps/README.md

-Collection of various web applications demonstrating a range of mostly mapping technologies.
-Lots no longer available and the online ones will only work if the Cloud SQL instance is running.
+Collection of various web applications demonstrating a range of mostly mapping technologies and some end-user tools.
+Lots no longer available and the online ones will only work if the Cloud SQL instance is running and the microservices are started.

 | Name | Description | Status |
 |------|-------------|--------|